Eat, Drink, and Lose Weight on a Low-Glycemic Diet

 I went online to try and understand what being diabetic was going to mean for me.
 My blood sugar was too high.
 Why?

-The other thing I discovered was just how much hidden sugar we eat in our diets…Americans currently eat 2000% more sugar than our ancestors ate just a couple of hundred years ago.
-And there are different sugars: glucose, sucrose, and fructose…with fructose being the most damaging to the body’s metabolic systems.
-The major source of fructose is high-fructose corn syrup, present in everything from whole-grain breads to baby formula.
+The other thing I discovered was just how much hidden sugar we eat in our diets.
+Americans currently eat 2000% more sugar than our ancestors ate just a couple of hundred years ago.
+And there are different sugars: glucose, sucrose, and fructose…with high-fructose corn syrup being the most damaging to the body’s metabolic systems.
+High-fructose corn syrup is now present in everything from whole-grain breads to baby formula.

 I was beginning to realize that the way I had been eating for most of my adult life had caused my pancreas, the source of my insulin creation, to become exhausted.
 It was simply giving up.
 With insufficient insulin to usher my high levels of sugar into my fat cells, the sugar was simply staying in my blood.
 In addition, years of constantly high levels of insulin in response to the recommended low-fat, high-carb eating guidelines had made my cells “insulin-resistant” to whatever little insulin I was producing.
 Without the ability to control my blood sugar levels, I was rapidly becoming diabetic.

 For the first time in my life, I was scared.
-I started reading everything I could about controlling high blood glucose levels, and I discovered that certain foods contributed to “spiking” or raising blood sugar levels while other foods did not.
+I started reading everything I could about controlling high blood glucose levels, and I discovered that certain foods contributed to significantly “spiking” or raising blood sugar levels while other foods did not.
 Food is divided into three categories: proteins, fats, and carbohydrates.
 Fats (animal fats, butter, nuts, oils) and proteins (animal meats, eggs, and cheeses) don’t contain much sugar and don’t contribute to blood sugar problems.
-That leaves carbohydrates, the breads, vegetables, fruits, beans, and fruit juice we’ve been told should comprise more than half our daily diet.
+That leaves carbohydrates, the breads, cereals, pasta, rice, and fruit juice we’ve been told should comprise more than half our daily diet.
 If half my daily diet was comprised of sugars, it began to dawn on me why I might be borderline diabetic.

 So I simply eliminated high glycemic foods from my diet.
 Difficult to do?
 Not at all.
 I dumped the potatoes, white grain breads, crackers, popcorn, pastries, commercial cereals (all of them), bagels, rice, cookies and pastas I used to eat from my diet.
 That’s it.
 Everything else I could still eat, and eat as much of as I wanted to.

 The result?
 I’ve lost a total of 43 pounds.
 My hunger is normal.
 Scary normal.
 I don’t miss any foods because I NO LONGER CRAVE THEM.
 My blood pressure is 110/74.
 My cholesterol numbers are phenomenal: my total cholesterol is 160 (awesome); my bad LDL cholesterol is 69 (below 100 is considered “ideal”); my triglycerides are 89 (anything under 150 is considered “desirable”) and my good HDL cholesterol is 70 (60 is considered great!).
-And I’ve been eating (I kid you not) eggs (often two daily, with yolks), meat, poultry, fish, cheese, vegetables of every sort, nuts, seeds, olives, and REAL BUTTER!
+And I’ve been eating (I kid you not) eggs (often two daily, with yolks), meat, poultry, fish, cheese, vegetables of every sort, fruits, nuts, seeds, olives, and REAL BUTTER!
 I’ve been drinking a glass of wine with dinner and eating huge satisfying meals that eliminate my hunger for hours and leave me completely able to eat normally.

 Most importantly, I promise you, it’s life-changing.